Electric scooters in Milton Keynes

 Lime Access membership offers a 50% discount on all their e-bike and e-scooter rides.
 You can qualify for Lime Access if you can show evidence you hold one of the following passes:

-• Jobcentre Plus Travel Card
+- Jobcentre Plus Travel Card

-• Blue Light Card (for emergency service workers)
+- Blue Light Card (for emergency service workers)

-• Student Card (NUS student card or institution specific)
+- Student Card (NUS student card or institution specific)

-• Other free or discounted travel cards
+- Other free or discounted travel cards

-• Other eligible key worker IDs and passes
+- Other eligible key worker IDs and passes

 You can sign up to this initiative here

-TIER knows that the cost of transport can be an obstacle to city mobility, and therefore education or employment.
-To offer more inclusive and fair access to sustainable mobility, TIER has launched the “UK Access Scheme” available to people in Milton Keynes.
-Find out if you’re eligible for discounted travel through the scheme here
+Dott knows that the cost of transport can be an obstacle to city mobility, and therefore education or employment.
+To offer more inclusive and fair access to sustainable mobility, Dott launched the “UK Access Scheme” available to people in Milton Keynes and the membership offers up to 80% discount on their e-bike and e-scooter rides.
+You may be able to qualify for the access scheme if you are one the following passes:

 Do I need to wear a helmet?